Chakma people: Refuge in India

 Meghalaya and Tripura were destinations of Buddhist Chakma refugees fleeing from the war started by plains-dwelling Muslim Bangladeshis settling the CHT, as well as the government of Bangladesh implementing a military police force to expel Chittagong Hill Tracts natives.
 "The Muslim World" complained about alleged immigration from Bangladesh to Arakan by Buddhists of Magh and Chakma background.

 In 1974, the Garo people were stripped of their property by the XLVI Vested and Non-President Property Act by Bangladesh and affected by the 1964 Enemy Property Ordinance.
 Lands in CHT were taken by Bengali colonists; the hill peoples of the CHT were not afforded any cultural or ethnic recognition, and sympathy from successive Bangladesh governments, despite culture and ethnicity being used as an argument against Pakistan by Bengalis during the war.
-A 1997 peace agreement ended the over twenty-year-long war on autonomy between Bangladesh and the Chittagong Hill Tracts Jumma inhabitants.
+A 1997 peace agreement ended the over the twenty-year-long war on autonomy between Bangladesh and the Chittagong Hill Tracts Jumma inhabitants.
 The Chittagong Hill Tracts showed that only Bengalis were to be beneficiaries of Bengali nationalism and its "liberalism", which was aimed against the hegemony of Pakistan.
-Even the "pro-minority" and participant of the CHT peace agreement, the Awami League, refused to grant the status of Adibashi, declaring that according to the constitution, Bengali is the nationality and Bangladeshi is the citizenship and refused to acknowledge that Bangladesh had indigenous peoples.
+Even the "pro-minority" and participant of the CHT peace agreement, the Awami League, refused to grant the status of Adibashi, declaring that according to the constitution, Bengali is the nationality and Bangladeshi is citizenship and refused to acknowledge that Bangladesh had indigenous people.
 Bengali nationalism is part of the BNP's ideology.
 Jumma nationalism was spawned from Bengali nationalism due to the hegemony exerted by the Bengalis.

-Because the Bangladesh independence movement received apathy from the CHT Jummas, they were deemed unfaithful by the Bengalis.
-The natives of CHT were ignored when the Rangmati Kaptai Dam was financed by the World Bank.
+The rights of CHT natives were ignored when the Rangmati Kaptai Dam was built.
+Because the CHT Jummas were apathetic towards Bangladeshi independence, the Bengali majority regarded them as disloyal.
 No autonomy was awarded to the Chittagong Hill Tracts in the Bangladesh Constitution of 1972.
 The Chakma conflict is both a religious and ethnic problem in Bangladesh.
 The Chittagong Hill Tracts saw tribal Chakma leave the area due to religious and ethnic strife caused by Bangladesh's Islamisation policy.
-The Chittagong Hill Tracts was colonized by Northern Burmese and Bangladeshi Muslims.
+The Chittagong Hill Tracts was colonised by Northern Burmese and Bangladeshi Muslims.
 The label "genocidal" has been used to describe actions by the Bangladeshi government upon the non-Islamic Chittagong Hill Tracts Jumma natives.

-In February 1972, Prime Ministers of India and Bangladesh issued a joint statement by virtue of which the Government of India decided to confer citizenship on the Chakmas under Section 5(1)(a) of the Citizenship Act, 1955 but the state of Arunachal Pradesh had reservations.
-Chakmas were thus allowed to be rehabilitated.
-The Election Commission of India framed guidelines to enable Chakmas to have the right to vote by having their names enrolled in the electoral rolls of the constituency where they have been settled.
+In 1972, the prime ministers of India and Bangladesh made a pact in which India agreed to grant citizenship, under §5(1)(a) of the Citizenship Act, 1955, to Chakma refugees who had entered India prior to 1971.
+Despite this, the state of Arunachal Pradesh has taken no action on applications by Chakmas for citizenship, effectively blocking them.
+The persecution of the ethnic tribes of the Chittagong Hill Tracts, of which the Chakma are the predominant ethnicity, has been greatly reduced after the 1997 Chittagong Hill Tracts Peace Accord.